ryanrahmans26/pizi-api/README.md

 # pizi-api
-This is api version of Pizi app built with Express.js
+This is api version of Pizi app build with Express + Sequilize + MySQL